rafid416/Blisstek/README.md

+#Blisstek

-This is an example of a website created during my time at Trios College.
+A mock website created during my time at Trios College.

 It features a fully responsive, cross browser and mobile friendly design.